From how to find the right breed for you, to making sure you have a healthy relationship with your dog, here are eight

-Sometimes, a dog that isn’t used to seeing other people in the home can be fearful or agressive.
+Sometimes, a dog that isn’t used to seeing other people in the home can be fearful or aggressive.
 A great way to get your dog comfortable with other people is to regularly get friends and other family members to meet him or her, both inside the home and outside.
 And if you can get your dog to meet other dogs in neutral settings like parks, that will keep him or her from becoming fearful or aggressive towards other dogs as well.

 8. Prepare for a wandering dog

 Most dogs are naturally independent, and might be tempted to run away at every opportunity.
 This isn’t because they aren’t loyal to you.
 It’s just their instinct to investigate unfamiliar sights, sounds and smells.
 Leave your gate open, or take your eye off your dog while walking him or her without a leash, and you run the risk of your dog wandering away without even noticing.
 If you’re lucky, he or she will find their way back.
 Many dog owners aren’t.

 Every dog owner will probably experience this at least once, so it pays to be prepared.
 Make sure that, if your dog does wander away, you’ve done everything you can beforehand to help you get him or her back.
 Put a tag with your name and phone number on your dog’s collar.
 Buy a GPS tag like Wagr for your dog.
 And think about microchipping your dog, though not many vets in India have the needed facilities.
 Another good idea is to take your dog for regular walks through the immediate neighborhood.
 That way, your neighbours will see you together and can tell you if they see your dog wandering alone.

 9. Lastly, NEVER abandon your dog